Posted on October 26, 2017 by Indiana's Cool North

 Satisfy your dessert cravings with shoofly pie, a delicious Amish treat.
 Made with molasses, shoofly pie is sticky and sweet, with crumb cake-style topping.
 Best served warm, with a dollop of sweetened whipped cream, this decadent dessert is the perfect way to cap off a full Amish meal.

-Even if you make your own, the shoofly pie at Amish Acres in Nappanee, Elkhart County, is totally worth trying.
+Even if you make your own, the shoofly pie formerly made at Amish Acres in Nappanee, Elkhart County, was totally worth trying.
 Their version was named the Best by the Chicago Tribune.
-Shoofly pie is just one of the many pies and desserts available to round off a hearty Amish Acres Threshers Dinner, all served family-style.
-On Thanksgiving, Amish Acres hosts an expanded Threshers Dinner, with even more delicious options to choose from.
+The Restaurant Barn is now known as The Barns FarmTable, as part of The Barns at Nappanee.

 Have these dishes inspired you to explore more of Amish culture?
 Explore these Amish Adventure Weekend Escapes in Indiana’s Cool North.